felipecarrillo100/web-stomp-viewer/README.md

 ## Environment Variables

-Create a .env file in the root of the project:
+Create a .env file (rename .env.example to .env and adapt it to your settings):
 ```dotenv
 VITE_STOMP_URL=ws://localhost:61614
 VITE_STOMP_USER=admin